UNDERSTANDING HIPAA RELEASES & YOUR ESTATE PLAN

 A living will, or advance healthcare directive, can appoint someone to act as your healthcare agent and provide that person with your choices in advance.
 There could be one hitch, however, and that involves the Health Insurance Portability and Accountability Act (HIPAA), which restricts access to a person’s medical history.
 You may need to issue a HIPAA authorization to your agent.
 A HIPAA release may also prove useful in other situations.

-For all your estate planning needs in or around Columbus, Ohio, or anywhere throughout Central Ohio, contact me.
+For all your estate planning needs in or around Columbus, Ohio, or anywhere throughout Central Ohio, contact The Law Office of Gregory L. Williams.
 I can meet with you, discuss your unique needs and circumstances, and then advise you on the estate planning instruments you need to put in place, including a HIPAA authorization.

 Understanding HIPAA